 No. of Direct Beneficiaries: 20 children till date

 Despite having great potential, some children from poor households are deprived of opportunity due to lack of quality education in the govt. schools or low-income private schools.
 Through this project, we provide full scholarship support for deserving children to study in international schools and simultaneously providing career & behaviour counselling to them and their parents.
-Ten students are selected every year and given a platform to explore their interest, talent, passion, and diverse fields of education to fulfil their potential and shape a bright future through providing financial assistance, guidance & mentoring.
+Ten students are selected and given a platform to explore their interest, talent, passion, and diverse fields of education to fulfil their potential and shape a bright future through providing financial assistance, guidance & mentoring.

 Funding Agency: Crowdfunding

 Funding Agency: United Way of Hyderabad (UWH), Qualcomm